Cowes Floating Bridge: Local authority ownership

-The route was first taken over by the local authority in 1909, when the Cowes and East Cowes Urban District Councils took over their operation.
+The route was first taken over by the local authority in 1909, when the Cowes and East Cowes urban district councils took over their operation using powers under the Cowes Ferry Act 1901 (1 Edw.
+7. c. lxxxviii).
 With this, a new ferry was bought and started the system of naming vessels still used today, by numbering them in order of acquisition, the first being named Bridge No.1.
 These newer bridges were significantly different from past designs, with Bridge No.1 featuring power ramps and electric lighting and was built from steel.
 In 1925 Bridge No.2 was built, being the last steam powered ship.
 It was larger than any that had previously operated the route at over 100 ft, with a capacity for eight cars.
 This was later sold on for use at Sandbanks when Bridge No.3 was built and arrived in 1936, being the first diesel-electric powered vessel.
 Bridge No.4 entered service in 1952 with a capacity for 12 cars.
 This was used regularly until 1975 when the current Bridge No.5 arrived with a capacity of up to 20 cars.
 From 1982 there were no reserve vessels in place for the route, leaving Bridge No.5 as the sole ferry operated.
 In 1988 a direct bus service was created between Ryde and Cowes which involved the bus travelling over on the floating bridge.
 Small buses had to be used to guarantee space on the crossing, however the service was withdrawn by 1990.

 In 2006 the Isle of Wight Council considered converting the floating bridge to only transport vehicles across the River Medina, setting up a launch for pedestrians with a charge of 50p.
 Prior to this the last time a foot passenger charge was in operation was until 1992, when the vehicle tolls were raised from 75p to £1.25 to compensate for any lost income.
 While this initially resulted in a slump in crossings from 300,000 to less than 210,000 in 1993, as the diversion travelling via Newport became more congested the popularity of the floating bridge began to rise again.
 The argument was put forward that by taking out passenger compartments the overall capacity of the ferry could be increased by up to 30%.
 Following this it was hoped that the service could become profitable, as it has historically always made a loss.
 However, the idea of introducing a charge was very unpopular with local residents, councillors and businesses and the threat receded.

 Earlier vessels included stairs to give passengers access to roofs covering the vehicle deck, a feature not present on Bridge No. 5.
 After 40 years of operation Bridge No. 5 made its last journey on 3 January 2017, and is currently laid up awaiting sale in Gosport.

-Occasionally the idea of replacing the chain ferry with a swing bridge or tunnel is brought up, however this has yet to materialise into a serious debate.
+Occasionally the idea of replacing the chain ferry with a swing bridge or tunnel is brought up; however, this has yet to materialise into a serious debate.